 Cut the legs off the jeans at the crotch line.
 Open the legs at the inside seam and cut one half of the bag from each leg, making the length of the bag a length of your choice.
 The side seam of the jeans will be the middle of the front and back of the gym bag.

 With right sides together sew up the sides and bottom.
 Turn the top edge down an inch and stitch in place.
 Run cording through the top where you turned the edge down to make a handle.

 Iron on appliques can be added for extra decoration.
-And as mentioned previously, the upper part of the utgrown jeans can be made into jean purses.
+And as mentioned previously, the upper part of the outgrown jeans can be made into Denim Country Aprons.

 QUICK COIN PURSE – to use inside the gym bag!

 1 10 x 12 or 9 x 12 piece of felt (your choice of color)

 Felt scraps for trim